 17. Inject colour into a simple grey scheme

-If you like the chic simplicity of grey, but also the idea of a bit more colour, opting for furniture in a brighter shade is an easy compromise.
+If you like the chic simplicity of grey hallway ideas, but also the idea of a bit more color, opting for furniture in a brighter shade is an easy compromise.
 After all, furniture can be replaced more easily if you get tired of your use of a brighter shade.

 If you've already got suitable hallway furniture, ask yourself whether a coat of paint could be all you need to brighten up a grey scheme.
 Our guide to how to paint furniture will talk you through, step-by-step.